 Each day, workers on construction sites, in stores, and in offices risk back injury due to heavy lifting, inadequate support, and other on-the-job hazards.
 Back injuries can seriously impact an individual’s health and overall ability to perform the requirements of the job.
 Those who have suffered a back injury at work may be entitled to workers’ compensation benefits.
 These benefits pay medical expenses as well as lost wages.
-For more information on back injuries and worker’s compensation, contact the Pennsylvania back injury at work lawyers of Lowenthal & Abrams, Injury Attorneys at 888-979-7298 today.
+For more information on your rights after suffering harm at work, contact the Philadelphia back injury lawyers of Lowenthal & Abrams, Injury Attorneys today.

 Common Workplace Back Injuries